IST-Unbabel-Seminars/ist-unbabel-seminars.github.io/index.md

 ---

 <p class="message">
-  The IST & Unbabel Seminars aim to provide, on a weekly basis, an outlet for discussion of research on Machine Learning and Natural Language Processing by researchers and students all over the world.<br /><br />
+  The ELLIS & Unbabel Seminars aim to provide, on a weekly basis, an outlet for discussion of research on Machine Learning and Natural Language Processing by researchers and students all over the world.<br /><br />

-  These seminars are organized by people at Instituto Superior Técnico (IST) and <a href="https://unbabel.com/">Unbabel</a>, and are also an initiative from <a href="https://lumlis.tecnico.ulisboa.pt/">LUMLIS</a> (Lisbon Unit for Learning and Intelligent Systems) a unit of the  European Laboratory for Learning and Intelligent Systems (<a href="https://ellis.eu/">ELLIS</a>).<br /><br />
+  These seminars are organized by people at the Lisbon ELLIS Unit (<a href="https://lumlis.tecnico.ulisboa.pt/">LUMLIS</a>) and <a href="https://unbabel.com/">Unbabel</a>.<br /><br />

   <strong>The seminars are open to the public.</strong><br />